-Ms Bendziunaite is currently a member of the Lithuanian State Orchestra Opera Company.
+Lauryna Bendziunaite is a Lithuanian soprano, whose performances are enchanting and committed.
+She has an in depth knowledge of both opera and musical theatre and has a broad range that spans from Puccini to Sondheim.
 She studied at the Lithuanian Academy of Music and Theatre (with prof. R. Maciute) and the Royal Academy of Music, London (with Prof. Joy Mammen).
 Since she left the Academy in 2010, she has studied with Dame Kiri Te Kanawa and Dennis O’Neill.

-During 2011/12 Ms Bendziunaite made her debut at the Royal Swedish Opera as Musette in La Bohème and was immediately invited back again to sing the same part this season.
+Recently Lauryna Bendziunaite made her debut at the Royal Swedish Opera as Musetta in La bohème and was immediately invited back again to sing the same part following season.
 She then went on to perform with Dame Kiri Te Kanawa in a Gala Concert in Dublin.
-Her European success has also taken her to London where she recently was offered to cover the role of Ascagne in Les Troyens at the Royal Opera House.
+Her European success has also taken her to London where she recently had the opportunity to cover the role of Ascagne in Les Troyens at the Royal Opera House.

-Concert appearances have included singing with Lithuanian National Philharmonic Chamber Orchestra Musica Humana, Lithuanian National Opera Orchestra, Lithuanian State Symphony Orchestra, Brandenburgische Staats Sinfonie Orchester, Norrköping Symphony Orchestra and London Sinfonietta under the baton of the conductors such as Lawrence Renes, Vizgirda, Servenikas, Rinkvicius, Kutson, Pinnock, Ringborg, Stapleton and Sir Charles Mackerras.
+Recent concert engagements include appearances with Lithuanian National Philharmonic Chamber Orchestra Musica Humana, Lithuanian National Opera Orchestra, Lithuanian State Symphony Orchestra, Brandenburgische Staats Sinfonie Orchester, Norrköping Symphony Orchestra and London Sinfonietta under the baton of the conductors such as Lawrence Renes, Vizgirda, Servenikas, Rinkevi?ius, Kutson, Pinnock, Ringborg, Stapleton and Sir Charles Mackerras.